rc-collins/coupleofidgits/src/site/about.md

 Dan builds Internet.
 While he will watch pretty much any TV, he tends to be a geek and prefers to watch YouTube videos of electronics being taking to bits.

-If you hear dogs barking in the background, or otherwise interupting the show.
-Those are "The Hellhounds"; Nala, Harley and Buddy.
+If you hear dogs barking in the background, or otherwise interupting the show, Those are "The Hellhounds"; Nala, Harley and Buddy.

 ## Connect